 We entered into an employment agreement with Mr. Darrin R. Uecker, our Chief Executive Officer and President and a director.
 Mr. Uecker is paid a base annual salary of \$300,000, and he is entitled to an annual bonus up to 25% of his base salary contingent on attainment of annually designated corporate goals and milestones.
 He is also to be paid \$25,000 on the basis of the board adopting a strategic plan and operating budget in 2016 and \$15,000 after consummation of the offering described in this prospectus.
 He was paid a signing bonus of \$10,000.
 Mr. Uecker has been granted an option for 281,534 shares of our common stock, with an exercise price of \$4.00 per share, calculated to be 3% of the outstanding common stock on a fully diluted basis on his start date, which will be increased to be 3% of the outstanding common stock on a fully diluted basis as of the 45th day after the consummation of the offering described in this prospectus.
 The additional option currently is estimated to be for 187,858 shares of our common stock (assuming full exercise of the underwriters' overallotment option), with an exercise price based on the market price on the date of grant.
 These options will vest at the rate of 25% on the first anniversary of his employment and then the balance will vest in equal quarterly installments over the three-year period thereafter.
-The vesting will accelerate on a change of control as to a portion of the then unvested options if the change of control is after the second anniversary of employment.
-The options are exercisable for a 10-year period after the start date of employment.
-Mr. Uecker is entitled to severance if the event of termination without cause or resignation for good reason, amounting to six months' base salary if termination is in the first year of employment and then 12 months' base salary if termination is after the first year of employment.
-Mr. Uecker has also entered into our standard inventions assignment, confidentiality and non-competition agreement, a 12-month lock up agreement
+The vesting will accelerate on a change of control as to a portion of the then unvested options if the change of control is before the second anniversary of employment and as to all the unvested options if the change of control is after the event of termination without cause or resignation for good reason, amounting to six months' base salary if termination is in the first year of employment and then 12 months' base salary if termination is after the first year of employment.
+Mr. Uecker has also entered into our standard inventions assignment, confidentiality and non-competition agreement, a 12-month lock up agreement for securities after this offering, and our standard in